 Check out the Spice for Life website for additional condiment recipes, and visit their store in the Van Aken District in Cleveland.

-Pat Bennett is the founder and President of Pat's Granola, a Cleveland based food company.
-Pat's Granola is sold online at www.patsgranola.com and is also available at several Northeast Ohio retail locations including:
+Pat Bennett is the founder and President of Pat's Granola, a Cleveland based food and lifestyle company.
+Pat's Granola is sold online at www.patsgranola.com and is also available at selected Northeast Ohio businesses including:

 Troubadour Coffee Roasters www.troubadourcoffeeroasters.com